tim-minter/wordpress-on-ibm-cloud/README.md

 ```
 helm install cert-manager --namespace cert-manager jetstack/cert-manager --version v0.14.1
 ```
+18. Now we get the requirements for scalability.
+Storage that supports ReadWriteMany (RWX) access is a requirement for this.
+Block Storage (we added the block storage plugin earlier) doesn't support this natively.
+It took a lot of trial and error to find a simple solution to this and essentially one (there may be more) solution is to install a NFS file server on your cluster which then provides NFS access (which supports RWX) to one of the IBM Kubernetes block storage classes.
+In the case below I have chosen the "ibmc-block-gold" storage class.
+This is the fastest available storage (there are also ibmc-block-bronze and ibmc-block-silver classes that provide access to slightly cheaper storage).
-18. Install NFS server
+19. Install a NFS server via the following process:

-Create a file called values.yaml.
+Create a file called values.yaml in your local machine.
 Paste the following into the file and save.
 ```
 persistence:
   enabled: true